 Many companies will put diversity, equity, and inclusion (DEI) issues on their agendas for 2022.
 Increasingly, investors, lenders, customers, employees, and new recruits want to know the extent to which boards and management teams are diverse in terms of race, ethnicity, gender, and sexual identity.
 These groups increasingly recognize the quantitative and qualitative benefits that diversity offers.

 In a corporate boardroom, diversity can enhance the audit committee’s ability to monitor financial reporting.
-Some academic research has found that boards with diverse members have better financial reporting quality and are more likely to hold management accountable after poor financial performance.
-This concept also extends to private companies: Management teams with people from diverse backgrounds and/or functional areas expand the business’s abilities to respond to growth opportunities and potential threats.
+Academic research has found that boards with diverse membership have better financial reporting quality and are more likely to hold management accountable after a poor financial performance.
+This concept also extends to private companies, where management teams with people from diverse backgrounds and/or functional areas expand their company’s abilities to respond to growth opportunities and potential threats.

 On a broader level, getting input on major decisions from people from a wide variety of backgrounds and experience levels helps enhance corporate value.
 Plus, providing an equitable and inclusive workplace is good corporate citizenship.

 How diverse, equitable, and inclusive is your workplace?

 A company’s leadership sometimes perceives DEI issues differently than its frontline workers do.
 Assembling a formal DEI task force can help company leaders get a more objective picture of strengths and weaknesses in these areas.

 One of the group’s first tasks should be creating a survey to distribute throughout your organization.
 Once the responses have been tallied, the task force should meet regularly to discuss the findings and, if necessary, take corrective actions.